Objective

 Insufficient human resources is a major obstacle in IHR implementation.
 At the outset of SHARP JA the human resources capacity in the WHO Euro region had decreased in the recent years.

-Sophisticated IHR plans, regulations and standard operating procedures (SOPs) cannot be implemented, unless qualified and trained staff are available to fulfill this task.
+Sophisticated IHR plans, regulations and standard operating procedures (SOPs) cannot be implemented, unless qualified and trained staff are available to fulfil this task.

 Expected results: